Religion in China: Demoscopic analyses and general results

 Temple of Mazu, the goddess of the sea, in Shanwei, Guangdong.

 Worshipers at the Temple of the City God of Suzhou, Jiangsu.
 Is it Taoism or folk religion?
 To the general Chinese public they are not distinguished, but a lay practitioner would hardly claim to be a "Taoist", as Taoism is a set of doctrinal and liturgical functions that work as specialising patterns for the indigenous religion.

 Temple of Hebo ("River Lord"), the god (Heshen, "River God") of the sacred Yellow River, in Hequ, Xinzhou, Shanxi.

 Incense Snow Temple (香雪寺 Xiāngxuěsì), a rural Buddhist convent in Ouhai, Wenzhou, Zhejiang.

 A neighbourhood folk shrine festooned for a festival, in Chongwu, Fujian.

 Writing in 2006, academic Phil Zuckerman states that low response rates, non-random samples, and adverse political and cultural climates are persistent problems in surveying religion in China.
 One scholar concludes that statistics on religious believers in China "cannot be accurate in a real scientific sense", since definitions of "religion" exclude people who do not see themselves as members of a religious organisation but are still "religious" in their daily actions and fundamental beliefs.
 The forms of Chinese religious expression tend to be syncretic and following one religion does not necessarily mean the rejection or denial of others.
 In surveys, few people identify as "Taoists" because to most Chinese, this term refers to ordained priests of the religion.
 Traditionally, the Chinese language has not included a term for a lay follower of Taoism, since the concept of being "Taoist" in this sense is a new word that derives from the Western concept of "religion" as membership in a church institution.

 Analysing Chinese traditional religions is further complicated by discrepancies between the terminologies used in Chinese and Western languages.
-While in the English current usage "folk religion" means broadly all forms of common cults of gods and ancestors, in Chinese usage and in academia these cults have not had an overarching name.
+While in current English current usage, "folk religion" broadly refers to all forms of common cults of gods and ancestors, in Chinese usage and in academia these cults have not had an overarching name.
 By "folk religion" (民間宗教 mínjiān zōngjiào) or "folk beliefs" (民間信仰 mínjiān xìnyǎng) Chinese scholars have usually meant folk religious organisations and salvationist movements (folk religious sects).
 Furthermore, in the 1990s some of these organisations began to register as branches of the official Taoist Association and therefore to fall under the label of "Taoism".
 In order to address this terminological confusion, some Chinese intellectuals have proposed the legal recognition and management of the indigenous religion by the state and to adopt the label "Chinese native (or indigenous) religion" (民俗宗教 mínsú zōngjiào) or "Chinese ethnic religion" (民族宗教 mínzú zōngjiào), or other names.
 (Note: Other names that have been proposed are: